 |

-#3 Find out how long it takes to get your money once you request a check after the CD matures.
+to get your money once you request a check after the

-Ideally, you should be
+Ideally, you

-able to get a cashier's check from the bank teller the day your CD
+able to get a cashier's check from the bank teller

-matures so you can take it to a new bank with a better rate.
-Make sure
+matures so you can take it to a new bank with a

-they do not close the account then send you a check in the mail as they
+they do not close the account then send you a check

-can delay the check for many days and collect the "float" on your money
+can delay the check for many days and collect the

-until you finally get the check and deposit it into a new interest
+until you finally get the check and deposit it into

 bearing account.

-cashier's check and depositing it in a new back or CU on the same day
+cashier's check and depositing it in a new back or

-where the new bank credits your account the day you make the deposite,
+where the new bank credits your account the day you

-the next best way is to transfer funds electronically (electronic funds
+the next best way is to transfer funds

 transfer or ETF).
-Ideally you open the CD online at the new
+Ideally you open the CD

-organization and fund it with an EFT where the money is debted from the
+organization and fund it with an EFT where the money

-old account on Day 1 and credited to the new account on Day 2.
+old account on Day 1 and credited to the new account

 You only lose one day of interest this way

 The bottom line is the highest interest rate may not be the best for you.
 Do your homework and calculate any loss to the float.
-For CDs with terms of many years, the effect is small, but for many banks competing for your new funds, they offer great short term rates that may not be as good as they look due to not getting interst during the float period..
+For CDs with terms of many years, the effect is small, but for many banks competing for your new funds, they offer great short term rates that may not be as good as they look due to not getting interest during the float period..
 Also, you can often get higher than advertised rates at your local branch if you do your homework.
 Print out the Highest CD Rate Survey and bring it in with your list of rates offered by some other banks advertised on many web sites.
 Perhaps print out the advertisement so you have proof.
 I've often had tellers give me better than advertised rates if I bring in my own rate sheet, especially if it keeps me from taking my money elsewhere. |

-Definitions: A Certificate of Deposit or CD is certificate from a bank stating that the named party has a specified sum on deposit, usually for a given period of time at a fixed rate of interest.
+| Definitions: A Certificate of Deposit or CD is certificate from a bank stating that the named party has a specified sum on deposit, usually for a given period of time at a fixed rate of interest.
 Often there is a penalty for early withdrawal (taking your money out before the specified period of time.)
-Float:
+Float: The use of funds generated as a result of timing differences in the check-clearing system.
+Get the highest yielding (APY) certificate of deposit from Citibank, BofA, Chase, Wachovia, Taunus, Wells Fargo, HSBC, US Bancorp, SunTrust, ABN, Citizens Financial, Capital One, National City, PenFed CU, World Savings, credit unions and many more.
+See our Highest CD Rate Survey |

 |